CHEP projects

 Phthalates and allergic disease

 There is an increasing body of evidence showing an association between plasticisers and allergic disease.
 Exposure to phthalates during pregnancy has been associated with increased risk of allergic diseases in resulting offspring.
 This study explores the association between phthalates and BPA measured in maternal urine during pregnancy, and the risk of allergic disease in children up to 4 years of age.
 Mediating factors will be explored, to test for potential casual mechanisms.
 Most notably the role of oxidative stress and genetic predisposition to oxidative stress will be explored as a potential modifying variable.
-This study is being conducted in collaboration with the Murdock Children’s Institute and uses data from the Barwon Infant Study, longitudinal cohort of children in Australia.
+This study is being conducted in collaboration with the Murdoch Children’s Institute and uses data from the Barwon Infant Study, longitudinal cohort of children in Australia.

 Contact: Dwan Vilcins